November in Chicago: Events Around Town

 NOVEMBER 4: Mac & Cheese Fest

 Macaroni and cheese lovers can unite in gooey glory at the Mac & Cheese Fest.
 There will be 30-plus restaurants featuring the greatest of cheesy dishes.
-Tickets range from $65-$105, and admissions includes all-you-can-sample privileges.
+Tickets range from $65-$105, and admission includes all-you-can-sample privileges.

 NOVEMBER 4: Chili Tasting